EU lawmakers pass Common Agricultural Policy deal — but green critics sound alarm | DW | 23.11.2021

 markets and practice dumping.
 It's a fact that products from Europe are challenging African producers."

-Celia Nyssen, an agriculture policy officer at the European Environmental Bureau says the new CAP has short-term and long-term effects.
+Celia Nyssens, an agriculture policy officer at the European Environmental Bureau says the new CAP has short-term and long-term effects.

 "The EU will continue to overproduce products like milk, and continue to import products like soya from the US, South America and Brazil.
 But in the long term this has negative impacts on global food security and the environment," she told DW.